Fire and Blast Barriers

 Multi-functional barriers offering dual protection against fire and explosions, ensuring maximum safety in high-risk environments.

-Table: YENTE Fire and Blast Barrier Types and Applications
+Table: Yente Fire and Blast Barrier Types and Applications

 Barrier TypeKey FeaturesIndustries Using It